Istrian vineyards on rolling hills shaped by the Mediterranean climate.

 Pinot Gris

-Cabernet Sauvignon & Merlot (in warmer sites)
+Cabernet Sauvignon and Merlot (on warmer sites)

 Wine Style Profile